LTCES touches the lives of our community in many different ways. Read what community members and partners have to say about our work.

 Meeting New Friends

 “My daughter has absolutely loved the after school programs with the LTCES.
 Being new to the school last year and not really interested in joining sports teams, this still allowed her an opportunity to build connections and have something to look forward to after school.
 Ella learned some really great skills, both in outdoor education and the baking/cooking classes.
-In the last, whenever the program has ended, she always asks me to make sure I am the first to sign her up when they are offered again.
+In the past, whenever the program has ended, she always asks me to make sure I am the first to sign her up when they are offered again.
 I’m so grateful and thankful for all the thought, time and effort that go into these community programs.”

 - Amber Finneron